The Initial Eastern Offensive

 A drawing of Father Gapon’s march facing down the Russian military

-A photo of the young Stalin
+A photo of Tsar Nicholas opening the first Duma

 Background to the Russian Revolution

-A photograph of Tsar Nicholas II
+A painting of Nicholas II’s coronation

 The Borden Axe Murders